-Objection: Some stakeholders have resisted the move to divide LFD-II Category into proposal.
+Objection: Some stakeholders have resisted the move to divide LFD-II Category into (a) and (b).
+No reasons or justification has been provided by the petitioner for the proposal.

-(a) and (b).
-No reasons or justification has been provided by the petitioner for the better DSM of commercial consumers.
+Response of the Petitioner: The petitioner has submitted that the purpose is for better DSM of commercial consumers.
 LFD II (b) is for big commercial consumers like super bazars, malls, hotels, etc. it is a demand-based tariff, aimed at promoting grid discipline.